JetBrains/teamcity-documentation/topics/build-queue.md

       <img src="unpredictableDuration.png" alt="Unpredictable build duration" width="400"/>

-* __Triggered by__ \- a brief description of the [event that triggered the build](configuring-build-triggers.md).
+* __Triggered by__ - a brief description of the [event that triggered the build](configuring-build-triggers.md).
-* __Can run on__ \- the number of agents compatible with this build configuration.
-You can click an agent's name link to open the [Agents page](viewing-build-agent-details.md), or use the down arrow to quickly view the list of compatible agents in the pop\-up window.
+* __Can run on__ - the number of agents compatible with this build configuration.
+You can click an agent's name link to open the [Agents page](viewing-build-agent-details.md), or use the down arrow to quickly view the list of compatible agents in the pop-up menu.

 ### Agent Selection for Queued Build